Browser does not support script.

 Click on any of the subjects below to see more details of what we can offer and support available.

 One-to-one general advice is available every week day during term time in the Solent Futures Centre, RM001.
-No appointments required.
+No appointment required.

 Longer appointments may be booked with a professional enterprise adviser.
 Book an appointment via Solent Online Learning.
-Graduates please email firstname.lastname@example.org.
+If no appointments are showing, please email the team.

 Workshops are offered throughout the year.
 See the events listing for upcoming events.
 There are also credit-bearing enterprise units offered on some courses or through Solent Creatives.

 There is a lot of online information about starting your own business.
 The Government website on setting up a business is particularly good.